Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Background of Image Scaling

 \subsubsection{Detection Defenses}

-Kim et al.~\cite{detection2020} propose the most effective detection defenses.
-They present three detection methods using spatial and frequency transformations: unscaling, minimum-filtering, and centered spectrum.
-These transformations result in discernible differences when being applied to benign and attack images.
+\citet{detection2020} propose three detection defenses using spatial and frequency transformations: unscaling, minimum-filtering, and centered spectrum.
+These transformations result in discernible differences when applied to benign and attack images.
 The unscaling invokes downscale and upscale operations sequentially to reveal the injected image.
-If the input image is benign, this procedure should reveal a similar image to the input.
-In the case of an attack image, this sequence would reveal a different image.
-Similarly, minimum-filtering reveals such differences using the minimum filter operation.
+If the input image is benign, this procedure should reveal a similar image to the original input one.
+In case of an attack image, this sequence would reveal a different image.
+Similarly, minimum filtering reveals such differences using the minimum filter operation.
 By measuring this difference, they construct a threshold-based detector using mean squared error (MSE) and structural similarity index (SSIM).
-Similarly, the attack perturbation manifests as high-energy and high-frequency noise, which is detectable by examining the spectrum image.
+They also notice that the attack perturbation manifests as high-energy and high-frequency noise, which is detectable by examining the spectrum image.
 We analyzed these defenses in more detail in \Cref{sec:eval:preprocessing}.